ralphcrutzen/RasPiAudioPlayer/README.md

 # RasPiAudioPlayer
 Use a Raspberry Pi and 5 buttons (start/pause, next, previous, vol +, vol -) as an audio player.
 An LED lights up when a sound is playing.
+Songs are played automatically after another.

 I tested this on a Raspberry Pi Zero W, with Raspbian Buster Lite (2019-09-26)